Zeila: Haji Sharmarke and Pre Colonial Period

-Sharifs of Mocha exercised nominal rule on behalf of the Ottoman Empire over Zeila.Hajji Sharmarke Ali Saleh came to govern Zeila after the Turkish governor of Mocha and Hodeida handed governorship from Mohamed El Barr to him.
+Before this, it was the Sharifs of Mocha who exercised nominal rule on behalf of the Ottoman Empire over Zeila.
+Hajji Sharmarke Ali Saleh came to govern Zeila after the Turkish governor of Mocha and Hodeida handed governorship from Mohamed El-Barr to him.
 Mohamed El Barr would not leave peacefully and Sharmarke departed for Zeila with a contingent of fifty Somali musketeers and two cannons.
 Arriving outside the city, he instructed his men to fire the cannons close to the walls.
-Intimidated and not having seen such weapons before, El Barr and his men would flee and leave Zeila for Sharmarke.
+Intimidated and not having seen such weapons before, El-Barr and his men would flee and leave Zeila for Sharmarke.
 Sharmarke's governorship had an instant effect on the city, as he maneuvered to monopolize as much of the regional trade as possible, with his sights set as far as Harar and the Ogaden.
 In 1845, he deployed a few matchlock men to wrest control of neighboring Berbera from that town's then feuding Somali authorities.
 The Emir of Harar Ahmad III ibn Abu Bakr already been at loggerheads with Sharmarke over fiscal matters.
 He was concerned about the ramifications that these movements might ultimately have on his own city's commerce.
 The Emir consequently urged Berbera's leaders to reconcile and mount a resistance against Sharmarke's troops in 1852.
 Sharmarke was later succeeded as Governor of Zeila by Abu Bakr Pasha, a local Afar statesman in 1855 but would return and depose Abu Bakr in 1857 before finally being ousted in 1861 after Sharmarke's implication in the death of a French Consul.